MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-approval-workflows.md

 The following task is performed by an approval user with approver rights.

 To prevent documents from piling up or otherwise block the workflow, the approver and the approval administrator can delegate an approval request to a substitute approver.
 The substitute can either be a designated substitute, the direct approver, or the approval administrator, in that order of priority.
-You typically use this feature if an approver is out of office and is unable to approve requests before the due date.
+You typically use this feature if an approver is unavailable or unable to approve requests before the due date.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Requests to Approve**, and then choose the related link.
 2. Select one or more lines for the approval requests that you want to delegate to a substitute approver, and then choose the **Delegate** action.